How to Fix Microsoft Store Not Working [Complete Guide]

 Fix 6: Clean the Windows Store Cache

-Any damage to the Windows Store cache can cause defects in the Windows Store app and not allow it to open well.
+Any damage to the Windows Store cache can cause defects in the Windows Store app and prevent it to open correctly.
 So at this point, clean out the cache.

 How to fix this issue?